 12. Do a final walk-through

-How this affects you: This is your last chance to view the home, ask questions and address any outstanding issues before the house becomes your responsibility.
+A final walk-through is your opportunity to view the property one last time before it becomes yours.
+This is your last chance to address any outstanding issues before the house becomes your responsibility.

 13. Close on your house

-At the closing, you (the buyer) will attend, along with your real estate agent, possibly the seller’s agent, the seller, in some cases, and the closing agent.
-Depending on where you live, the closing agent may be a representative from the escrow or title company or a real estate attorney.
-This is also the time where you’ll wire your closing costs and down payment, depending on the escrow company’s procedures.
+Get started: Three business days before your closing date, the lender will provide you with a closing disclosure that outlines your loan details, such as the monthly payment, loan type and term, interest rate, loan fees and how much money you must bring to closing.
+You will attend the closing along with your real estate agent, possibly the seller and their agent, and the closing agent, who may be a representative from the escrow or title company or a real estate attorney.
+This is also when you’ll wire your closing costs and down payment, depending on the escrow company’s procedures.